 Check out Loro Piana, the 200-year-old Italian company whose name is synonymous with the best you can buy.

 Budget cashmere - myth bust

-When it comes to cheap cashmere you get what you pay for.
+When it comes to cheap cashmere sweaters and accessories you get what you pay for.

 Uniqlo has their own special, super-secret farms where they source their yarn, claiming "they’re no different from the farms used by all of those fancy brands."